jnozzi/cocoadev.com/markdown/NSFileManagerHelp.md

 HTH
-General/BobC
+BobC

 ----

-General/BobC, thank you very much.
-Last night I noticed the memory leak and in the debugger that I was 'off by one', but my main issue was that I was feeding a 'malformed' path to General/NSFileManager.
+BobC, thank you very much.
+Last night I noticed the memory leak and in the debugger that I was 'off by one', but my main issue was that I was feeding a 'malformed' path to NSFileManager.
 Thanks again!
-Im slowly learning all the class General/APIs and how to do things.. a lot to swallow.
-It seems using General/NSOpenPanel filenames method was the way to go.
+Im slowly learning all the class APIs and how to do things.. a lot to swallow.
+It seems using NSOpenPanel filenames method was the way to go.
 Thanks!

 ----

-What about using General/NSDirectoryEnumerator?
+What about using NSDirectoryEnumerator?